 The banks of the rivers have tiny hamlets with mountains in the background, thick jungles and patches of terrace cultivation.
 If you wish to enjoy camping in Sikkim, there are a number of campsites at the white sandy spaces.
 Good facilities for overnight camping are also offered.
 Beginners as well as experienced rafting enthusiasts can try their hands here at their favorite sport.

-Places for Rafting in Sikkim
+List of Best Places for Rafting in Sikkim

 1. Teesta River